sara-nl/griddocs/source/Pages/General/grant_access.rst

 Estimate your quotas
 ====================

-When you come to use the Grid you do so in the context of a project.
+When you come to use the grid you do so in the context of a project.
 A project is set to solve a problem, defined as some goals that you want to achieve.
 You must also have a plan on how you think you are going to tackle the problem to achieve those goals.
 You can work together with several people in a project.
 And every project gets a quota assigned.

 A quota is a budget is set so that it gives an idea of the project requirements, and it involves: